Discovery of the anti-glitch in PSR J1835$-$1106: Results

 PSR J1835$-$1106 was discovered in 1996 during the Parkes Southern Pulsar Survey~\citep{1996MNRAS.279.1235M} and has since been detected across multiple wavebands.
 As summarized in Table~\ref{tab:pa}, it has a spin period of approximately 166 ms~\citep{2024MNRAS.530.1581K}, a characteristic age of about 128 kyr, and an inferred surface dipole magnetic field of $\sim1.87 \times 10^{12}$\,G.

 Over the course of its observational history, PSR J1835$-$1106 has exhibited two previously known small glitches\footnote{\href{https://www.jb.man.ac.uk/~pulsar/glitches/gTable.html}{https://www.jb.man.ac.uk/~pulsar/glitches/gTable.html}}~\citep{2004MNRAS.354..811Z,EspinozaLSK2011,2013MNRAS.429..688Y}.
 The first, at MJD 52226, was reported by \citet{2004MNRAS.354..811Z}, while the second, at MJD 58488, is listed in the Jodrell Bank Glitch Catalogue.
-Through analysis of timing residuals spanning January 2000 to July 2022, we identified both a small glitch and a new spin-down glitch in PSR J1835$-$1106.
-We refitted the parameters of the earlier small glitch but found no evidence of the event at MJD 58488 in our dataset.
+Through analysis of timing residuals spanning January 2000 to July 2022, we identified both a previously-reported small normal glitch (glitch 1) and a new anti-glitch (glitch 2) in PSR J1835$-$1106.
+We refitted the parameters of the normal glitch at MJD 52226 but found no evidence of the event at MJD 58488 in our dataset.
 The timing models before and after the detected events are presented in Table~\ref{tab:par_j1835}, and the corresponding glitch parameters are listed in Table~\ref{tab:glitch}.

-The newly detected spin-down glitch (glitch 2) occurred at MJD 55813(9), with a fractional frequency change of $\Delta\nu/\nu = -3.46(6) \times 10^{-9}$ (see Fig.~\ref{fig:1835_g2}).
+The newly detected anti-glitch occurred at MJD 55813(9), with a fractional frequency change of $\Delta\nu/\nu = -3.46(6) \times 10^{-9}$ (see Fig.~\ref{fig:1835_g2}).
 We also examined the average pulse profiles within a $\pm$300-day window around this event (Fig.~\ref{fig:profile}) and found no significant changes in pulse morphology before or after the glitch.
-As noted earlier, many spin-down glitches in magnetars are accompanied by magnetospheric activity.
-However, the spin-down glitch reported here occurred in an RPP, with no detectable changes in pulse profile, suggesting that its origin is likely internal rather than magnetospheric.
+As noted earlier, many anti-glitches in magnetars are accompanied by magnetospheric activity.
+However, the anti-glitch reported here occurred in an RPP, with no detectable changes in pulse profile.
+It should be emphasized, however, that the absence of detectable changes in the radio band does not rule out possible emission variations in beam components outside our line of sight or at other energies.
+Unfortunately, PSR J1835$-$1106 is extremely faint in the $\gamma$-ray band, and our current $\gamma$-ray observations lack the sensitivity to detect any flux changes.
+Using the charge-density variation expressions from \citet{2022MNRAS.513.5861S} and \citet{2024MNRAS.528.7458B}, we relate the change in spin-down rate ($\dot \nu$) to the change in magnetospheric charge density $\Delta\rho$ and estimate \(\Delta\rho/\rho_{\rm GJ}\approx3.08\times10^{-4}\). where $\rho_{\rm GJ}$ is the Goldreich–Julian charge density~\citep{1969ApJ...157..869G}.
+This value is about two orders of magnitude smaller than those reported in \citet{2022MNRAS.513.5861S}, implying that any associated radiative variation would be expected to be vanishingly weak.